Mr. Rooter Plumbing of Calgary Change Location

 Toys and Other Objects

 If you have little kids, you may not be surprised to know that toys can become stuck in your kitchen drain or garbage disposal.
-Perhaps your little one was playing around, or maybe you used the kitchen sink as a baby bath and some toys got stuck.
+Perhaps your little one was playing around, or maybe you used the kitchen sink as a baby bath, and some toys got stuck.
 Toys and other objects are not meant to go down a kitchen sink.
 These objects will block your pipes and get stuck in your P-trap.

 How to Unclog a Kitchen Sink

 If you are not comfortable trying to unclog the kitchen sink on your own—or if you have tried and you still can’t get the drain to work—be sure to contact the pros at Mr. Rooter Calgary.
-We can be reached at 403-640-7789 or via our online contact form.
+We can be reached or via our online contact form.

 Remove All Standing Water